daronphang/coding_resources/computer-science/algorithms/dynamic-programming/rod-cutting.md

 ### Rod Cutting

 Given a rod of length n inches and a table of prices Pi, determine the maximum revenue obtainable by cutting up the rod and selling the pieces.
-Can cut up a rod of length n in 2^(n-1) ways.
+Can cut up a rod of length n in 2^(n-1) ways as there are n-1 places where we can choose to make cuts, and at each place, we either can make a cut or don't.

 ```
 Length  1   2   3   4   5   6   7   8   9   10